 To be eligible for federal financial aid, students are required by the U.S. Department of Education to maintain Financial Aid Satisfactory Academic Progress (FASAP) toward their degree objectives.
 AUA has established this FASAP policy to ensure student success and accountability and to promote timely advancement toward degree objectives.
-AUA has focused on stabilizing a reasonable satisfactory academic progress policy for determining whether an otherwise eligible student is making satisfactory academic progress in the medical degree program.
-This policy provides that a student's academic progress is evaluated at the end of each payment period.
-The FASAP guidelines are based on the regulatory requirements and reasonable expectations of academic progress toward the medical doctor (M.D.) degree.
-These standards, reviewed each payment period for Basic Sciences students starting their first semester in the Spring 2023 semester, and each payment period for Basic Sciences Integration Course intersession and Clinical Sciences students, must be met for a student to maintain financial aid eligibility.
+These FASAP guidelines are based on the regulatory requirements and reasonable expectations of academic progress toward the medical doctor (M.D.) degree.
+These standards, reviewed annually for Basic Sciences students, must be met for a student to maintain financial aid eligibility.
+During Basic Sciences, the review can be performed either at the conclusion of the Spring or Fall terms, depending on when the last review was performed.
 The purpose of this policy is to establish rules and regulations governing FASAP of medical students attending AUACOM.